 The city was in opposition to sky bridges at first because of the concern that they would take pedestrians away from crossing at street level which could affect the public’s perception of Austin being a pedestrian-friendly city.
 However, concerns for pedestrian safety eventually won out.
-The new sky bridges will not only improve safety for pedestrians but will also add a new level of convenience for residents and tourist alike.
+The new sky bridges will not only improve safety for pedestrians but will also add a new level of convenience for residents and tourists alike.

 In areas where a high volume of pedestrians cross every day, a driver who strikes a pedestrian may be considered negligent if he or she was driving carelessly or should have been able to avoid the accident using an ordinary level of care.
 If you or someone you know was injured in a pedestrian accident, an Austin Pedestrian Accident Attorney may be able to help you recover damages to help cover the costs of medical bills, rehabilitation, lost wages and pain and suffering.
 Contact Terry & Kelly, PLLC today at 512-910-2000 to schedule a free consultation.